 Also, each student in levels 5 and 6 is required to lead the school assembly in congregation prayer a few times during the school year.
 It is hoped that this will help the students overcome their hesitation in doing these activities in their adult life.

-The School opens with a general school assembly of all students in the base at about 9:30am for a lecture on predetermined educational topic by one of the school teachers, staff or an invited guest or someone volunteering to speak.
+The School opens with a general school assembly of all students in the basement at about 9:30am for a lecture on predetermined educational topic by one of the school teachers, staff or an invited guest or someone volunteering to speak.
 The school expect parents to bring the children on time to make used of the assembly lecture.